Body of European Regulators for Electronic Communications: Board of Regulators (BoR)

 Being the highest level of governance, the BoR is the decision-maker in BEREC.
 It consists of the heads or nominated representatives of the NRAs with the primary responsibility for overseeing the day-to-day operation of the markets for electronic communications networks and services, and a high-representative of the EC.
 The NRAs of the EU Member States are eligible to vote, whereas the EC representative only has observer status.

 Usually, the BoR adopts documents such as reports, opinions or recommendations during one of the four ordinary plenary meetings held each year.
 However, in urgent matters, documents may be adopted via the electronic voting procedure.
 According to the Rules of Procedure (RoP), the BoR shall act on a simple majority of all its members unless otherwise provided for in the BEREC Regulation, or another legal act of the Union.
 A majority of two-thirds is required, under specific circumstances mentioned in the BEREC Regulation, when voting on the RoP or opinions and guidelines.
 Each member, eligible to vote, has one vote.
 When the voting procedure is finished and a document has received a majority of votes in favour, the document is considered to be officially adopted by BEREC.

 Furthermore, the BoR appoints its Chair from among its members for the year subsequent to the following year and Vice-Chairs for the following year.
 The term of the chairmanship is one year, with only one possibility for renewal.
 Before being elected as BEREC Chair, a member must serve as Vice-Chair for one year.
 To ensure continuity in BEREC's work, the Chair has to serve one additional year as Vice-Chair during the year following their chairmanship.
 In accordance with the RoP, a candidate must obtain two-thirds of the votes of the BoR to be elected.

 Moreover, the BoR is open to the participation of regulatory authorities of third countries with primary responsibility in the field of electronic communications, where those third countries have entered into agreements with the Union to that effect (See: Member countries).

 Chair and Vice-Chairs

 The BEREC Chair is responsible for external relations on behalf of the body, and provides information on the Chair’s external activities to the members of the BoR, and reports to the EP and the Council on the performance of BEREC's tasks when invited to do so.

-In 2023, the BEREC Chair is Professor Konstantinos Masselos, President of the Hellenic Telecommunications and Post Commission (EETT).
+In 2025, the BEREC Chair is Robert Mourik, Commissioner of the Commission for Communications Regulation (ComReg).